10 Communication Exercises to Strengthen Your Relationship

 Couple smiling doing communication exercises together

 Picture this: a couple sitting across the dinner table, staring at their plates instead of each other.
 The conversation is either a tense silence or an explosive argument.
 Sound familiar?
-Communication struggles are one of the most common challenges in relationships.
+Communication issues are one of the most common challenges in relationships.
 In fact, studies show that poor communication is a leading cause of relationship dissatisfaction and divorce.

 Here’s the good news—communication can be improved.
-Whether you’re newlyweds or have been together for decades, learning to communicate better is one of the most rewarding investments you can make in your relationship.
+Whether you’re newlyweds or have been together for decades, learning to communicate better is one of the most rewarding investments you can make in your romantic relationship.

 In this post, we’ll share practical exercises used in couples counseling to help you: